50 Of The Best Things To Do Around Perth Before You Die

 Catch a live local band

 Per capita, Perth’s output of stellar musicians is actually astounding.
 Experimental noise-metal, dreamy synth-pop, unrelenting house and hip-hop electronica… whatever your flavour, we do it all – and with our own Perth-y perspective.
-Luckily, we’ve got heaps of venues for you to enjoy these artists at; like the Bird, Badlands, the Rosemount, the Aardvark… browse what’s on and take your pick.
+Luckily, we’ve got heaps of venues for you to enjoy these artists at; like the Bird, Badlands, the Rosemount, the Aardvark… browse what’s on and take your pick and check our full list of Perth’s best live music venues.

 Learn some history at the schmick new WA Museum Boola Bardip